 VVIP visits from Kuwait to India: These have included those by the Crown Prince and Prime Minister Sheikh Sabah Al-Salem Al-Sabah in 1964, the Amir Sheikh Jaber Al-Ahmed Al-Jaber Al-Sabah in 1980 and again in 1983 (for the NAM Summit), the Amir Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah in 2006 and the Prime Minister Sheikh Jaber Al-Mubarak Al-Hamad Al-Sabah in November 2013.

-From India, Gen. V.K.
+From India, From India, Shri Ajit Doval, National Security advisor visited Kuwait from 13-14 March, 2017 on the invitation of Sheikh Thamer Ali Al Sabah, President, National Security Bureau of Kuwait for the 3rd bilateral Security Cooperation between India and Kuwait.
+NSA also called upon the Amir of Kuwait, Minister of Interior and Minister of Amiri Diwan Affairs.
+Gen. V.K.
 Singh (Retd), Minister of State for External Affairs visited Kuwait from 6-7 September 2016 to meet Deputy PM and Foreign Minister, Deputy Foreign Minister, Minister of Social Affairs & Labour and Governor of Farwaniya Governorate.
 During the visit, Hon’ble Minister also unveiled the life-size bronze statue of Mahatma Gandhi at the Embassy complex.
 Shri E. Ahamed, Minister of State for External Affairs visited Kuwait to represent India at the 2nd International Pledging Conference for Syria held on 15 January 2014.
 He also visited Kuwait twice in 2013 and participated in the first Asia Cooperation Dialogue (ACD) summit held in Kuwait from 14-17 October 2012.
 Minister of External Affairs, Shri S. M. Krishna visited Kuwait in February, 2010.
 He visited Kuwait again from 25-27 February 2011, to participate in the celebrations marking the 50th anniversary of Independence of Kuwait, 20th anniversary of its Liberation and 5th anniversary of the Amir’s Accession to office.
 Other recent high-level visits included those of Dr. K. Rahman Khan, Minister of Minority Affairs (11-12 May 2014), Dr. Montek Singh Ahluwalia, Deputy Chairman Planning Commission (1-3 July 2013), Shri Vayalar Ravi, Minister of Overseas Indian Affairs, (Nov 2012), Minister of State for Petroleum & Natural Gas, Shri R. P. N. Singh (April 2011), Shri Rahul Gandhi, MP (June 2012) and Shri Yashwant Sinha, MP(Feb 2014).

-From Kuwait, Dr Bader Hamad Al-Essa, Minister of Education and Minister of Higher Education participated in the UNESCO International Conference on the Prevention of Violent Extremism through Education in New Delhi from 19-20 September 2016.
+From Kuwait, From Kuwait, the 5th JWG on Labour, Employment and Manpower Development was held in New Delhi from 14-15 December 2016.
+Mr. Nizar Al-Adsani, CEO of Kuwait Petroleum Corporation (KPC) accompanied by two members of KNPC, including the Deputy CEO of Al-Ahmadi Refinery, attended the PETROTECH-2016 at New Delhi from 5-7 December 2016.
+Mr. Mohammad Abdullatif Al-Farhoud, CEO, Petrochemical Industries Company (PIC), Kuwait along with a delegation from KCCI attended the 8th Vibrant Gujarat Global Summit which was held from 10-13 January 2017 in Gandhinagar, Gujarat.
+Dr Bader Hamad Al-Essa, Minister of Education and Minister of Higher Education participated in the UNESCO International Conference on the Prevention of Violent Extremism through Education in New Delhi from 19-20 September 2016.
 Dr. Abdulmohsen Medeij Al-Medeij, Minister of Commerce &Industry led a business delegation to the Partnership Summit held in Jaipur, Rajasthan on 15-17 January 2015, as well as to the 4th India-Arab Partnership Conference held in New Delhi on 26-27 November 2014.
 Sheikh Thamer Ali Sabah Al-Salem Al-Sabah, President of the National Security Bureau of Kuwait, visited India from February 17-19, 2014 and held security dialogue with his Indian counterpart.
 The Prime Minister of Kuwait accompanied by Deputy Prime Minister (DPM) & Minister of Foreign Affairs Sheikh Sabah Khalid Al-Hamad Al-Sabah, Minister of Oil Mr. Mustafa Jassem Al-Shimali, Minister of Commerce and Industry Mr. Anas Khalid Al-Saleh, senior officials and business leaders visited India from 7-10 November 2013.
 The Kuwaiti PM held bilateral discussions with our President, Vice-President and Prime Minister.
 He also met Ministers of External Affairs, Finance, Commerce & Industry, Petroleum & Natural Gas and Mrs. Sonia Gandhi, UPA Chairperson.
 Minister of Amiri Diwan Affairs Sheikh Nasser Sabah Al-Ahmad Al-Sabah visited India from 10-13 March 2013.
 Sheikh Ahmad Al-Abdullah Al-Sabah, Minister of Oil and Minister of Information of Kuwait, visited India from 25-28 September 2010 and inaugurated the “Sabah Cultural Library” at the India Arab Cultural Centre in Jamia Millia Islamia University, New Delhi.

 Joint Ministerial Commission (JMC): Following the visit of the Amir of Kuwait to India in 2006, both sides agreed to set up an “India-Kuwait Joint Ministerial Commission on Economic and Technical Cooperation”.
 The 2nd JMC meeting was held in New Delhi in July 2008.
-The 3rd JMC meeting may be held in the second half of 2016 in Kuwait.
+The 3rd JMC meeting is scheduled to be held from 18-20 September 2017 in Kuwait.

 Indian companies in Kuwait: Indian PSUs like TCIL, LIC (International), LIC Housing Finance, New India Assurance Company, Oriental Insurance Company, Air India Ltd. (Air India and Air India Express) have offices in Kuwait.
 During the last two years, Indian EPC companies viz.
 Larsen & Toubro, Shapoorji Pallonji, Dodsal, Punj Lloyd, Simplex Projects, Essar, Kalpataru etc. were awarded EPC contracts worth over US$ 6 billion in Kuwait.
 The Energy & Resources Institute (TERI) is executing Kuwait Oil Company (KOC)’s soil remediation project worth US$ 39 million.